jamisonassuncao/mandyoc-scripts/README.md

 The [`plot-output.ipynb`](https://github.com/jamisonassuncao/mandyoc-scripts/blob/master/plot-output.ipynb) script both plots and creates a movie of any Mandyoc simulated scenario.

+The [`frames generator.ipynb`](https://github.com/jamisonassuncao/mandyoc-scripts/blob/master/frames_generator.ipynb) script both plot and creates a movie of the standard properties printed by Mandyoc and other other post-processing information like temperature anomaly.
+There is also options to plot additional information like isotherms or melt fraction.

+The [`plot_properties.ipynb`](https://github.com/jamisonassuncao/mandyoc-scripts/blob/master/plot_properties.ipynb) script plot in a single figure frames according to a given list of instants the standard properties printed by Mandyoc and other other post-processing information like temperature anomaly.
+There is also options to plot additional information like isotherms or melt fraction.

+The [`isotherm_evolution.ipynb`](https://github.com/jamisonassuncao/mandyoc-scripts/blob/master/isotherm_evolution.ipynb) script extract the mean depth of a given list of isotherms and plot the evolution of the mean depth over time.

+The [`calc_melt_volume.ipynb`](https://github.com/jamisonassuncao/mandyoc-scripts/blob/master/calc_melt_volume.ipynb) script calculates and plot the evolution of melt fraction and melt volume over time. accordind the models for a dry and wet mantle presented by Gerya (2019).

 The [`slab2-temperature.ipynb`](https://github.com/jamisonassuncao/mandyoc-scripts/blob/master/slab2-temperature.ipynb) script (under development) creates a temperature field for the Slab2 subduction zone geometry model (Hayes et al., 2018).

 The [`subduction-initial.ipynb`](https://github.com/jamisonassuncao/mandyoc-scripts/blob/master/subduction-initial.ipynb) script creates an initial (and simple) subduction scenario for Mandyoc to simulate.
 The subduction scenario is based on the subduction simulation performed by Strak and Schelart (2021).